-8) Number of 'x's denote displayed digits on the screen which the user can edit.
+Number of 'x's denote displayed digits on the screen which the user can edit.

-There are two types of parameters in the setup screens, 1) Numeric & 2) Options,
+There are two types of parameters in the setup screens.
+1) Numeric & 2) Options.

-Example 2: If a user want to change a parameter with options he/she will have to follow the steps mentioned below.
+Example 1: If a user want to change a numeric value he/she will have to follow the steps mentioned below.